 Catherine began teaching at Salem Montessori School in 2012, although she first came to SMS in 2009 as a parent with two children enrolled.
 As a parent she joined the Mindful Parenting class and felt transformed as a parent.
 Learning more about Montessori’s respectful approach toward young children and the grace and courtesy modeled, she was inspired to teach in the younger toddler classroom in 2012 and completed her Montessori Infant Toddler training in 2015.
 Catherine is honored to spend time with young children, creating joy in learning, laying the foundation for respect of self and others and working with parents as partners in their children’s education.
 Prior to starting at Salem Montessori, Catherine worked for almost 20 years as a massage therapist and yoga teacher.
 In 2018, Catherine paused her career as a massage therapist and yoga instructor to assume the role of Assistant Head of School at SMS and continue as a lead Toddler teacher.
 Catherine has called Winston Salem home for most of her life and is an active member of Home Moravian Church.
 She relishes time with her family, loves reading, dancing, singing, traveling and spending time in nature.

-Catherine graduated from Davidson College with a degree in Political Science and a concentration in Gender Studies and is currently pursuing a Masters of Education focused on Montessori and multicultural, non-bias education from St. Catherine University.
+Catherine graduated from Davidson College with a degree in Political Science and a concentration in Gender Studies.
+In 2020, Catherine completed her Masters of Education with a focus on Montessori and multicultural, non-bias education from St. Catherine University.

 Assistant Toddler Teacher

-Miho began teaching at Salem Montessori School in 2015.
+In 2015, Miho joined the Salem Montessori staff as an assistant with Catherine Greene.
 Her two children attended Salem Montessori and she saw how her children thrived in the environment.
 Miho values how the Montessori method helps children be independent and confident.
 Miho loves to cook and garden.
 Miho is from Japan and met her husband, a native of Winston-Salem, while she was teaching Japanese in Taiwan.